Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 How is typhoid diagnosed and treated?

 Your healthcare provider will ask about your symptoms and when they started.
-Tell him about any recent travels.
-Tell him the countries you visited, when you went, and how long you stayed.
-Also tell him about food you ate and any untreated water you drank.
+Tell him or her about any recent travels.
+Tell him or her the countries you visited, when you went, and how long you stayed.
+Also tell him or her about food you ate and any untreated water you drank.

-- Blood may be tested for antibodies.
+- Blood tests may be used to check for antibodies.
 If you are infected, antibodies will be produced by your body to fight the bacteria.

 - A bowel movement sample is tested for the bacteria that cause typhoid.